Aryant2004/Air_Quality_Index_Prediction/README.md

 bash
 Copy code
 jupyter notebook Project_PEC_AIML_Final_Submission.ipynb

-Methodology 📈
+## Methodology 📈

-Data Loading:
+### Data Loading:
 The dataset is loaded using Pandas and cleaned for analysis.

-Preprocessing:
+### Preprocessing:

-Missing values are handled using SimpleImputer.
+- Missing values are handled using `SimpleImputer`.
-Features are encoded using OneHotEncoder and LabelEncoder.
+- Features are encoded using `OneHotEncoder` and `LabelEncoder`.

-Feature Engineering:
+### Feature Engineering:
 Feature selection and transformation techniques are applied for compatibility with machine learning models.

-Model Training:
+### Model Training:

-Models like SVM and Logistic Regression are trained and evaluated.
+Models like **SVM** and **Logistic Regression** are trained and evaluated.

-Results Visualization:
+### Results Visualization:
 Key insights are plotted using Matplotlib for better interpretability.

+---

-Key Results 🎯
+## Key Results 🎯
-Successfully predicted AQI with high accuracy.
+- Successfully predicted AQI with high accuracy.
-Enhanced model performance through advanced preprocessing and feature engineering.
+- Enhanced model performance through advanced preprocessing and feature engineering.

+---

-How to Contribute 🤝
+## How to Contribute 🤝
-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Submit a pull request with a detailed explanation.
+3. Submit a pull request with a detailed explanation.

+---

-License 📜
+## License 📜
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.

+---

-Contact 📬
+## Contact 📬
 If you have any questions or feedback, feel free to reach out at [1181hema@gmail.com].